May 8, 2023 | Reading Time: 3 minutes

 Mess around and find out.

 Fairness had nothing to do with it.
-If congressional Democrats were out to get him, out of spite or contempt or extreme pettiness, they were entitled to.
-As Ford said, an impeachment is justified by whatever a majority of the House of Representatives says justifies it.
-They can do it for whatever reason they think is a good reason.
-The question is whether it’s good.
+If the Democrats were out to get him, out of spite or contempt or extreme pettiness, they were entitled to.
+As Ford said, an impeachment is justified by whatever a majority of the House says it’s justified by.
+They can do it for whatever reason.

-This is usually where the Republicans get confused.
-To them, any reason is a good reason, because they can’t know until they’ve tried it.
+To the Republicans, any reason is a good one, because they can’t know if it’s a good reason until they’ve tried it.
 They are extremely practical as well as extremely amoral.
 Only after having gone off half-cocked do they know they’ve gone off half-cocked, but that might not matter to them if going off half-cocked was useful to them in some way.

 The Republicans bear the same burden.